-If the Faculty-Student Disciplinary Committee finds that no violation occurred, the Academic Integrity Officer shall remove all material relating to that incident from the student's confidential academic integrity. file and destroy the material.
+If the Faculty-Student Disciplinary Committeeshall remove all material relating to that incidestroy the material.

 Faculty Report Form

-It is necessary to complete this form to report an incident of suspected and/or resolved academic dishonesty.
-Make a copy for your records and forward the original, along with copies of all available supporting documentation, to the:
+It is necessary to complete this form to report a copy for your records and forward the origin the:

-Office of the Vice President for Student Affairs - AVP/ Dean Conrad Walker - Academic Integrity Officer Shuster Hall room 204.
-Conrad.Walker@lehman.cuny.edu 718-960-8242
+Office of the Vice President for Student A - Shuster Hall room 204.
+Vincent.Zucche e v fficer

 Instructor Name:

-Dept.: Tel.No:
+Dept.:

 email:

 Course: Section: Semester:

 Student Name:

 Student EMPL ID#:

 Date of Incident:

 Type of Incident: Cheating Plagiarism Other

 Description of Incident:

 Did the student admit to the charge of cheating, plagiarism or other act of academic dishonesty?

 Yes No Student could not be contacted

 Explanation

 Explanation of recommended

 sanction:

-Signature of Faculty MemberDate
+Signature of Faculty Member Date

 Resolution of the Case after Adjudication Academic sanction

 Disciplinary sanction Signature of Academic Integrity Officer Date